tcort/markdown-link-check/README.md

     * `status` a string set to either `alive`, `ignored` or `dead`.
     * `statusCode` the HTTP status code.
 Set to `0` if no HTTP status code was returned (e.g. when the server is down).
     * `err` any connection error that occurred, otherwise `null`.

+#### Disable comments

+You can write html comments to disable markdown-link-check for parts of the text.

+`<!-- markdown-link-check-disable -->` disables markdown link check.
+`<!-- markdown-link-check-enable -->` reenables markdown link check.
+`<!-- markdown-link-check-disable-next-line -->` disables markdown link check for the next line.
+`<!-- markdown-link-check-disable-line -->` disables markdown link check for this line.

 ## Examples